 Total cases include all COVID-19 cases reported to the State from the start of the pandemic through Monday of each week.
 COVID-19 cases may sometimes be removed from the total count if they are found to be double-counted, live outside of New Mexico, or their test result is not confirmed.

-Total hospitalizations include all COVID-19 related hospitalization admissions reported to the State from the start of the pandemic through Monday of each week.
+Total hospitalizations include hospital admissions with COVID-19 reported to the State from the start of the pandemic through Monday of each week.

-Number admitted include the number of hospital admissions with COVID-19 in 7 days, ending Monday of the prior week.
+Number admitted include the number of hospital admissions with COVID-19 in in the stated 7 days.

-Mechanical ventilation (daily average) is the average number of hospitalized individuals with COVID-19 who are using machines to help them breathe in the past 7 days, ending Monday of the prior week.
+Mechanical ventilation (daily average) is the average daily number of hospitalized individuals with COVID-19 who are using machines to help them breathe in the stated 7 days.

 Total deaths are the total number of people who have died from COVID-19 in New Mexico since the beginning of the pandemic through Monday of each week.
 As the receipt and processing of death certificates may take days to weeks, the number of recorded deaths in recent weeks is incomplete.

 Deaths in the 28 days describes the number of people who have died from COVID19 in between the stated 28 days